Special affine representations for hyperbolic groups: Introduction

-From another perspective the cocycle $c$ might be seen as derived from the complementary series in the sense:

-, where $\vp\in\cC(\dd X)$ has zero average, and thus keeps track of the equidistribution phenomenons already observed for these representations in \cite{Garncarek:2014aa} \cite{Boucher:2020aa} \cite{Boucher:2020ab}.
-This led us to the following cocycle analog of the Roblin-Margulis equidistribution theorem: \begin{thm} Let $(\nu_{o,t})_t$ be an approximation over $\ol{X}=X\cup\dd X$ of the Patterson-Sullivan probability $\mu_o$ as in Corollary \ref{cor:equid} .
-Then for every $u,v\in \mathcal{H}$ and $f_1,f_2\in\cC(\ol{X})$ with $\mu_o(f_1)=\mu_o(f_2)=0$ the sequence of averages:
+The cocycle $c$ enjoy similar equidistribution properties as the ones observed for the boundary representations $(\pi_s)_{s\in [0,1]}$ in \cite{Garncarek:2014aa} \cite{Boucher:2020aa} \cite{Boucher:2020ab} \cite{MR3939562}.
+This led us to the following cocycle analog of the Roblin-Margulis equidistribution theorem: \begin{thm} Let $(\nu_n)_n$ be a spherical approximation of the Patterson-Sullivan probability $\nu$ as in Proposition \ref{prop:equid} and $(\pi_1,H_1')$ the special representation.
+Then for all $u,w\in H_1'$ and $f\in C(\ol{\Ga})$ with $ \nu(f)=0$ one has